-How do I e-file an automatic 6 month extension for an individual federal return?
+How do I e-file the request for a 6 month extension for an individual federal return?

 Extensions are generated from the EXT screen (Other Forms tab).
 An extension does not extend the time to pay tax due.

 For tax year 2018: Returns and extensions have to be filed by midnight your local time on the normal due date of the return, in the case of a 1040 return, April 15, 2019.
 The perfection period for 1040 returns and Form 4868 extensions is 5 days, ending on April 20, 2019.
-See Pub.
-509, p.
-4. For more information about correcting a rejected extension, see “1040 Deadline and Grace Period - Perfecting a Rejected Timely Filing” in Related Links below.
+See Publication 509, page 4.
+For more information about correcting a rejected extension, see Related Links below.

 We recommend that you e-file as early as possible before the deadline to ensure a timely filing.